-Challenges in introducing teamwork into the regular classes.
+Challenges in Introducing Teamwork into Regular Classes

 We maintain that teamwork should be used not just in capstone classes, but in any class involving analysis, design, implementation, and testing.
-In industry, team work is the norm; most engineers readily adapt to working as a member of a team.
+In industry, team work is the norm; most engineers must adapt to working as members of a team.
 In contrast, college students often prefer working alone rather than in a team.
 Students view team projects as risky assignments, where the individual has little control over the final outcome, leading to potentially lower grades.
 Our observation is that there are good reasons for this concern.
 We have observed team projects degrade to anarchy, devoid of plans and schedules.
 In some teams, a small subgroup emerges that does most of the work.
 Disorganized, non-functioning teams have a tendency to fail simply by floating, producing no work products.
-When the due date looms, failing teams exhibit a tendency to form tiger teams that work long hours over days and weekends in an attempt to produce some marginally acceptable work products to salvage the project.
-Students do not learn team working skills in any of the cases described above.
+When the due date looms, faltering projects exhibit a tendency to form tiger teams that work long hours over days and weekends in an attempt to produce some marginally acceptable work products to salvage the project.
+Students do not learn team collaboration skills in any of the cases described above.

 From the faculty perspective, introducing team projects in a lecture-discussion class can appear to be a daunting prospect.
 Teaching principles of team work in a class discussion is easy.
 On the other hand, managing multiple teams of students actually engaged in different projects could be overwhelming.
 Giving quizzes or assigning term papers seem far more attractive than managing teamwork assignments.

-Success factors for Successful Teamwork
+Success Factors for Successful Teamwork

-Over the years we have found that there are certain key factor that are important for achieving student success in team projects.
+Over the years we have found that there are certain key factors that are important for achieving student success in team projects.
 These are:

-Self organizing teams.
+Agile, self-organizing teams.

 Well defined project objectives.